 Land and Property Services (LPS)

-The Land and Property Services (LPS) in Northern Ireland has incorporated Ordnance Survey of Northern Ireland (OSNI) into its organisation and produces mapping with the OSNI branding.
+LPS in Northern Ireland has incorporated Ordnance Survey of Northern Ireland (OSNI) into its organisation and produces mapping for Northern Ireland with the OSNI branding.

 Learning Partnership Area

 104 Learning Partnerships (originally 101) were set up across England in 1999 to promote lifelong learning opportunities and maximise the contribution of learning to local regeneration.
-The Learning Partnerships each cover one or more Local Education Authorities (LEAs), with the exception of Essex, Lancashire and Nottinghamshire LEAs, which have each been divided into two Learning Partnerships.
+The Learning Partnerships each cover one or more local education authorities (LEA), with the exception of the Essex, Lancashire and Nottinghamshire LEAs, which have each been divided into two Learning Partnerships.

 Line in Polygon

 Line in polygon is an overlay operation used in Geographic Information Systems (GIS).
 It is used to determine whether a given line crosses or lies inside a given polygon (area).
 For example, it could be used to determine whether a major road crosses a particular electoral ward.

 Local administrative units (LAU), level 1 and 2 are the European Union statistical units that replaced the former Nomenclature of Territorial Units for Statistics (NUTS), level 4 and 5 areas on 11 July 2003.

 Local authority (LA) is a generic term for any level of local government in the UK.
 In geographic terms, LAs include English counties, non-metropolitan districts, metropolitan districts, unitary authorities and London boroughs; Welsh unitary authorities; Scottish council areas; and Northern Ireland district council areas.

 LAD is a generic term used to cover London boroughs, metropolitan districts, unitary authorities and non-metropolitan districts in England; unitary authorities in Wales; council areas in Scotland; and district council areas in Northern Ireland.